camimcl/BasicToDoList/README.md

 remember to check the datasource url in application.properties \
 After running the api, you can test the application with live server.

-## Content
+## Old Version (Only LocalStorage)
-Here I used some basic concepts of Javascript to build the following structures:
+- *HTML, CSS, JS*
 - *Simple minimalist design*
-- *CRUD & LocalStorage:* To store the tasks data based on the operations READ, DELETE, CREATE & UPDATE. (old version)
+- *CRUD & LocalStorage:* To store the tasks data based on the operations READ, DELETE, CREATE & UPDATE.

 ## Used Technologies
 - *HTML, CSS, JS : for the frontend*
 - *Spring Boot: REST CRUD API and Database management*